 An Abu Dhabi Neighbourhood Guide

 Many families from around the world, including the United States, are moving to Abu Dhabi.
+Some will only consider to travel Abu Dhabi and elsewhere in the region.
 Abu Dhabi is the capital of the Emirate of Abu Dhabi and UAE.
 It’s also the second-most populous city in the United Arab Emirates behind Dubai.

 The population as of 2019 is around 1.45 million people in the urban area.

 Due to the thriving economy and rapid development, expats may be calling the area home more often than in the past.

 If you’re considering a move to Abu Dhabi for any reason, it can be helpful to have a general overview of some of the residential neighborhoods and what to expect.